 F3.11 Policy Review Date

 The date the policy is reviewed is the date the policy was reviewed without revisions made.
-Reviewed by the Office of the Attorney General and endorsed by the Procedures and Policies Committee on March 8, 2021
+Reviewed by the Office of the Attorney General and endorsed by the Procedures and Policies Committee on March 8, 2021 reviewed December 8, 2022 with no revisions.

 F3.12 Policy Effective Date